-- This smoke alarm will not alert hearing impaired residents.
-Special alarms with flashing strobe lights are recommended for the hearing impaired - Only use the replacement battery recommended by the smoke detector manufacturer.
+- □ This smoke alarm will not alert hearing impaired residents.
+Special alarms with flashing strobe lights are recommended for the hearing impaired - □ Only use the replacement battery recommended by the smoke detector manufacturer.
 The smoke detector alarm may not operate properly with other batteries.
 Never use a rechargeable battery as it may not provide a constant charge.
-Never disconnect the battery to silence the alarm. - ☐ Test the smoke alarm operation after the vehicle has been in storage, before each trip and at least once per week during use.
+Never disconnect the battery to silence the alarm. - □ Test the smoke alarm operation after the vehicle has been in storage, before each trip and at least once per week during use.
 Do not disconnect the battery or the alarm.

 The smoke alarm is operational once the battery is correctly installed.
 It will not function if the battery is missing, disconnected, dead, the wrong type or not installed correctly.
 It requires one standard 9V battery.
-Refer to the user's guide, for correct battery and installation information,
+Refer to the user's guide, for correct battery and installation information, cleared.
+The LED light will also give a visual indication of a sounding alarm.

 The LED light will indicate the battery is functioning properly.
-When the production of combustion is sensed, the smoke detector sounds a loud alarm that continues until the air is cleared.
-The LED light will also give a visual indication of a sounding alarm.
+When the production of combustion is sensed, the smoke detector sounds a loud alarm that continues until the air is the alarms low battery warning (beep) starts to assure continued protection.

 When the battery becomes weak, the alarm will "beep" about once a minute indicating a low battery.
 This warning should last for 30 days.
-You MUST replace the battery once the alarms low battery warning (beep) starts to assure continued protection.
+You MUST replace the battery once the alarms low battery warning (boop) starts to assure